StudySteno/StudySteno-Plover-Contractions/README.md

 > `AOEUD` I had (because EUD maps to id and just don't get me started whinging on all the variations of I.D.
 ID id ...)
 > `AO*EUD` I’d

+## W-R for "where" exception
+`W-R` is used for "where," except for the "where are" and "where have" pair of briefs.
+We can't use `W-R` for this, since that's the root brief for "where" family, and we don't want to just use `WR` as the brief for "where" because that's the root brief for the "were" family... ideally, we'd use `WHR` as the root brief for all the briefed phrases and contractions that are part of the "where" family ... except the use of `W-R` is *really* well-established for "where", and the potential for a bunch of phrases that start with "whether" is noteable... so for now, "where" is either `W-R` or `WR-` depending on conflicts.
+Eventually I'll sort out consistency on this.

+> `WR-R` where are (already in dictionary this way)
+> `WR*R` where're (added to conform)
+> `WR-F` where have (already in dictionary this way)
+> `WR*F` where've (already in dictionary this way)

 ## Double contractions

 Fortunately, there are very few double contractions - that is, a root word with two contractions.
 They work essentially the same as all other contractions, except you are "tucking" two right-hand endings, and the non-contracted phrase is three words.